Hypercubed/docpad-plugin-raw/README.md

 ## Configuration

 Set as many sources as you want.
-Path should be relative as in example below.
+Path should be relative to the `src` directory.
 The out folder specified in docpad.coffee is used for the destination

 ```
 # ...
 plugins:
     raw:
         raw:
-            src: './src/raw/'
+            src: 'raw'
         app:
-            src: './src/app/'
+            src: 'app'
 # ...
 ```